A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Performance Characterization of Room-Temperature Synthesis Products

 \subsubsection{UV-Vis absorption spectrum}

 To clearly demonstrate the effect of Te-HD compounds on transparency, measurements were conducted without adding any fluors, using only highly purified LAB to dissolve the Te-HD compounds for UV-Vis absorption spectroscopy.
 All LAB solvents were purified by Al$_2$O$_3$, exhibiting excellent absorption spectra with attenuation lengths of 24$\sim$25 m at 430 nm.
-Compared to products from the azeotropic distillation approach, Te-LAB samples prepared from room-temperature synthesized compounds showed superior spectral performance.
+No significant difference in spectral performance was observed between Te-LAB samples prepared from room-temperature synthesized compounds and products from the azeotropic distillation approach.
 In Fig.~\ref{fig:comparison}, the green line represents the spectrum of 0.6\% Te-LAB prepared via azeotropic distillation, while the blue and orange curves correspond to spectra of Te-LAB samples (with proportional DDA addition) prepared by room-temperature synthesis at Te concentrations of 0.5\% and 1\%, respectively.
-The room-temperature synthesized samples clearly demonstrate better spectral characteristics.
+The room-temperature synthesized samples demonstrate spectral characteristics comparable to those synthesized via the azeotropic distillation method.